Alexander von Bunge: Expedition to Siberia

 During his professorship Bunge made a scientific expedition to Khorasan and Afghanistan in 1857–58, and another expedition to Persia through Herat in 1858–1859, led by Nikolái Vladímirovich Janykov.
 On the basis of this expedition, Bunge published a botanical treatise for the Russian Academy of Sciences and became an honorary member of the academy in 1875.
 He kept in contact with Diederich Franz Leonhard von Schlechtendal, a botanist at the University of Halle, through correspondence, via articles published in the journal "Linnaea" and through the exchange of herbarium specimens.
 Bunge retired as professor in 1867 and was succeeded by Heinrich Moritz Willkomm.
 He remained in Dorpat until 1881, spending his later years there investigating Estonian flora.
+Bunge edited the exsiccata Flora exsiccata Liv-, Esth- und Kurlands.